-GA assignments are made by Sarah Holterman, in coordination with a student representative from ACGSA.
+GA assignments are made by the director's office, in coordination with a student representative from ACGSA.
 Preferences for assignments are solicited from both students and faculty for each semester's assignments.

 Students are encouraged to seek experience with both teaching and research to be competitive in the academic job market.
 The Annenberg School is committed to providing a wide range of experiences.